Products

 Educational Materials:

-• Video education series: Educational videos on Wilson's disease, copper metabolism, and patient journeys are available on the Wilson Disease Association YouTube channel and through NORD's rare disease video library at www.rarediseases.org
+• Video education: Educational videos on Wilson's disease, copper metabolism, and patient journeys are available on the Wilson Disease Association YouTube channel and through NORD's rare disease video library.

-• Dietary guides and recipes: Low-copper diet guides and food lists are available through the Wilson Disease Association at www.wilsonsdisease.org.
+• Dietary guides: Low-copper diet guides and food lists are available through the Wilson Disease Association at www.wilsonsdisease.org.
 Key foods to avoid include shellfish, nuts, chocolate, mushrooms, and organ meats.
-Patients are encouraged to work with a registered metabolic dietitian to maintain balanced nutrition while limiting copper intake.

 • Webinars and support groups: The Wilson Disease Association hosts patient webinars, annual family conferences, and peer support groups.
 Visit www.wilsonsdisease.org/events for upcoming events.
 In India, ORDI (www.ordi.in) and Global Genes (www.globalgenes.org) also host rare disease patient education and community support events.